MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 1. Select publisher **Contoso**.

-> The Power Apps create solution guidance includes information on the [Solution Publisher](/power-apps/maker/data-platform/create-solution#solution-publisher).
-On how to select or create a solution publisher.
+> To understand more on publishers for solutions review [Solution Publisher](/power-apps/maker/data-platform/create-solution#solution-publisher).

 1. Select **Create**.